RazTheGoon/Kingdom1/ReadMe.md

 ![S](Images/burping.png)

 Ok there's probably something here.
 Let’s send this to the repeater module in Burp and check out what’s going on. `ctrl+R` is a quick shortcut for moving requests from the Proxy tab into the Repeater Tab.
-Here, we can manipulate our requests for testing the right sort of attack.
+Here, I can manipulate requests for testing the right sort of attack.
-I’m focusing on the bottom line of this request, as this is where our username and password data goes.
+I’m focusing on the bottom line of this request, as this is where username and password data goes.
 I added a single character in the username field and got this response back.

 ![S](Images/burping2.png)

-This looks like the HTML for the login page.
-But what if I put some SQL into that field?
+This looks like its the HTML for the login page, but what if I put some SQL into that field?
 Maybe like, a common administrator name like `admin` along with `'OR '1'='1` What would happen?

 ![S](Images/burping3.png)